TijanaAsceric/StaraVerzija/README.md

-ProjekatISTijana
 ================
 # 1. About the project
-The main idea of this project is to develop an application that will collect and integrate information about companies, using API from opencorporates.com and crunchbase.com.
+The main idea of this project is to develop an application that will collect and integrate information about companies, using API from [opencorporates.com](https://api.opencorporates.com/) and [crunchbase.com](https://developer.crunchbase.com/).
 Information about companies is available in JSON format.
 After the data is collected, it is transformed to RDF format and stored into an RDF   repository.
 Access to the collected data is enabled through RESTful services.
 Application workflow consists of the following phases:

-*	A custom made JSON parser retrieves and parses company data from both data sources.
+-	A custom made JSON parser retrieves and parses company data from both data sources.
-*	The extracted data is transformed into RDF triplets based on the Schema.org (schema:Organization)  vocabulary
+-	The extracted data is transformed into RDF triplets based on the Schema.org (schema:Organization)  vocabulary
-*	Data is persisted into an RDF repository
+-	Data is persisted into an RDF repository
-*	Access to the data is enabled through RESTful services
+-	Access to the data is enabled through RESTful services

 # 2. Domain model

-Data about companies from the opencorporates.com and crunchbase.com websites are analyzed in order to determine which classes and properties from the schema:Oraganization vocabulary are supported.
+Data about companies from the opencorporates.com and crunchbase.com websites are analyzed in order to determine which classes and properties from the [schema:Oraganization](http://www.schema.org/Organization) vocabulary are supported.
 Based on that analysis, domain model, depicted on Figure 1, is created.

 ![figure1](https://cloud.githubusercontent.com/assets/8823815/4350478/fea95422-41eb-11e4-9c01-c58ba62918d3.jpg)

 Figure 1.
 Domain model

- Class Organization contains basic information about a company.
+ Class *Organization* contains basic information about a company.
 This includes name of the company, founding date, description, location of the company, employees.
-An organization is linked to its employees (class Person), and its location (class PostalAddress).
+An organization is linked to its employees (class *Person*), and its location (class *PostalAddress*).

- Class Person contains employee’s name and job title.
+ Class *Person* contains employee’s name and job title.

- Class PostalAddress contains information about address of the company, such as street address and country of the company.
+ Class *PostalAddress* contains information about address of the company, such as street address and country of the company.

 #3.
 The solution

 Both CrunchBase and OpenCorporates have their own API for accessing data.
-In order to use API from crunchbase.com, it is necessary to sign up to get an API key.
+In order to use API from [crunchbase.com](https://developer.crunchbase.com/), it is necessary to [sign up](https://developer.crunchbase.com/signup?plan_ids%5b%5d=2357355766752) to get an API key.
-The data obtained through the two APIs is further transformed into RDF triplets based on schema:Organization vocabulary, and resulting triplets are persisted into an RDF repository.
+The data obtained through the two APIs is further transformed into RDF triplets based on [schema:Organization](http://www.schema.org/Organization) vocabulary, and resulting triplets are persisted into an RDF repository.
 The application allows access to that data through the following RESTful services:

 /employees- returns all types of employees in JSON format